chen2073/test-eio/README.md

-# myproject
+# Toy http server
-trial run of my first ocaml project as a docker service
+a toy http server built on top of ocaml and eio

+http server concept is following this tutorial, https://bhch.github.io/posts/2017/11/writing-an-http-server-from-scratch/